minrk/condamagic/README.md

 href="https://twitter.com/jakevdp/status/841777088088559616">March 14, 2017</a></blockquote>

-All it does is ensure that the current conda env is active when you run `%conda`, so that `%conda install packages` should always go in the kernel envs.
+All it does is ensure that the current conda env is active when you run `%conda`, so that `%conda install packages` should always go in the kernel env.

 Install: